thake/logminer-kafka-connect/Readme.md

 ## Configuration
-You can find an example configuration under [example-configuration.properties](example-configuration.properties).
+You can find an example configuration under [logminer-kafka-connect.properties](logminer-kafka-connect.properties).

 The following configuration parameter are available:
   - `db.hostname`